 And finally, Osprey products have a life time warranty, so you can always get it replaced if something goes wrong.
 If you want to become a digital nomad a rolling suitcase just isn’t gonna cut it.
 This Osprey bag has everything you need for long term travel.

-Vibrant All in One Travel Bottle
+2. Vibrant All in One Travel Bottle

-I got this for Christmas and am so obsessed.
-I love the sleek look, and functionally it’s even better.
-This thermos keeps hot water hot for SO LONG, and cold stuff cold for ages.
+I love the sleek look and functionally it’s even better.
+The Vibrant bottle keeps hot water hot for SO LONG, and cold stuff cold for ages.
 It also has a strainer at the top to make fruit infused water (my new obsession) or steep tea.
-For a day to day water bottle, I couldn’t ask for more.

 We went from mall, to mall, to mall because all the stores had the tiniest female selections and sold boots almost only for men!
 So sexist.

-I wore them on a seven day trek through the Himalayas in Nepal, on the Santa Cruz and Salkantay four and five day treks through the mountains of Peru, scaled a 19,000 f.t volcano in them, and walked through the streets of Europe for miles at a time.
+I wore them on a seven-day trek through the Himalayas in Nepal, on the Santa Cruz and Salkantay four and five day treks through the mountains of Peru, scaled a 19,000 f.t volcano in them, and walked through the streets of Europe for miles at a time.
 They still feel like new even after all that.
 It’s love.

-UE Boom Speaker
+4. UE Boom Speaker

 Daniel introduced me to the world of quality sound and speakers, and I can’t go back now.
 We often stay in Airbnb’s with crappy TVs or even no TV, and watch shows on our laptops.
 Even just for music day to day, this speaker is amazing.

-The bluetooth speaker is easy to use and carry around with us, it’s water proof, and the sound quality is amazing.
+The UE Boom bluetooth speaker is easy to use and carry around with us, it’s water proof, and the sound quality is amazing.
 Even after getting chucked in our bags and dragged from country to country over the last year, it still works perfectly.